skellis46/slipbox/improvisation and the threshold of the self.md

 ---

-- introducing the paper
-- the specific kind of dancing (AM and its specific properties)
-	+ recognise but distinguish from work in expert performance and flow -- or cover that later on?
-- limits of phenomenology?
-- methods
-- agency / self / knowing
-- movement bias / precision weighting -- getting into Gallagher here?
-- implications

-- it's a trope of dancing (and other areas) -- being one, immersion, etc. when the dancer becomes the dance.
-But tropes exist for a reason so this writing is an attempt to understand a very particular moment in the experience of dancing through improvisation.
-This moment
+This chapter details what I understand to be a tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
+In dance, the two sides of that threshold are evoked by language like the difference between 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
+At its most clichéd we are aware of the concept when Yeats asks, "How can we know the dancer from the dance?" [-@yeats-1951-collected p.212].
+Yet Yeats' question also endures as a trope because it reflects the complex phenomenology of agency one experiences when dancing.
+If it is not me choosing or doing this dancing then who or what is?

+Unlike scholarly contributions to understanding experiences of dancing as movement analysis [e.g. @koch-2011-movement], phenomenological research that isolates a particular quality or layer of dancing [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even Godard's work on tonic function and _pre-movement_ here I focus on the transition between modes of agency while dancing.

+I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
+Then get into agency and knowing? and consciousness? and the limits of phenomenology.

+While practices of dancing are phenomenologically complex, in this chapter

 - the focus of this writing is intentionally narrow -- want to get into the weeds.
 - rare to have this kind of very narrow phenomenological focus in dance research -- we tend to talk about feelings and tendencies about the act of dancing as a whole [citation]. isolated 'bubble' instances of practices [@ellis-2023-ecosystemic].
-But here I try to be specific (very close analysis of very small time frame) while also recognising the limits of this work (particular kind of practice) -- but reaching out to other fields.
+But here I try to be specific (very close analysis of very small time frame) while also recognising the limits of this work (particular kind of practice) -- but reaching out to other fields. name these fields.

-> How can we know the dancer from the dance? [@yeats-1951-collected p.212]

-While practices of dancing are phenomenologically complex, in this chapter I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
-Then get into agency and knowing? and consciousness? and the limits of phenomenology.

-This chapter is a description and an analysis of what I understand to be a vital and tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance the experience of the two sides of that threshold is described as the difference between 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.

-## don't yet know

 But I am jumping the gun and already have made difficult-to-forgive assumptions.
 Even if such a threshold exists experientially (because experience is all we have to experience such a thing??), how might we come to agree on what is happening on either side of it?
 It's a big assumption to say that the other side of the threshold is nondual and therefore there is no self.